JackStouffer/jacks_standard_library/README.md

 You can include these functions by using `#define JSL_INCLUDE_FILE_UTILS`.

+## What's Not Included

+* A scanf alternative for fat pointers
+* Sorting
+* Threading
+* Atomic operations
+* Date/time utilities
+* Random numbers

+This is not to say these things will never be added in the future.
+But everything in the above list (other than date/time) is pretty situation or platform dependent.
+One size fits all solutions are not appropriate for things like atomics or threading.

 ## What's Supported

 Official support is for Windows, macOS, and Linux with MSVC, GCC, and clang.

+64 bit little endian executables only.

 This might work on other POSIX systems with other C compilers, but I have not tested it.
-ARM in big endian mode is not supported.

 ## Caveats

+### ARM

+This library is slow for ARM as I haven't gotten around to writing the NEON versions of the SIMD code for many of the functions. glibc will be significantly faster for comparable operations.

 ### Notes on Safety